i-am-bee/beekeeper/README.md

 - **Hands-free processing** – No interaction needed.
 - **Automatic completion** – The system shuts down after execution.

+> [!Important]
+> To avoid losing your work, always define a workspace.

 > [!TIP]
 > **Want to monitor the process?**<br>
 > Open another terminal and run: `mise monitor`.
 This provides a live view of the platform’s activity.

+---

 ## Workspaces